hschne/spinny/README.md

 ## Notes

-Spinny has been written so should not impact your existing shell scripts.
+Spinny has been written so that it should not impact your existing shell scripts.

 However, be aware that some animations display differently depending on your font.
 If you encounter issues when using unicode characters please try to set the `SPINNY_CUSTOM_SIZE` variable.